Bogota Nightlife - 20 Best Bars and Nightclubs

 Matildelina Bar

 Famous bar to listen to and dance to vallenato music.
-This slow-paced genre comes from the Carribean coast of Colombia and it is characterized by the use of accordion.
+This slow-paced genre comes from the Caribbean coast of Colombia and it is characterized by the use of accordion.
 Large stage with a band all night long.
-If you like it, you may also want to try: La Trampa Vallenata

 Casa Quiebra Canto

 Famous bar to dance salsa.
 A bit touristy.
-For a more local place, go to El Bembé or El Goce Pagano.
+For a more local place, go to El Goce Pagano.